mmiranda222/.statsuite/content/changelog/_index.md

 Minor changes:

 - [dotstatsuite-data-explorer#165](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/165) (*Refactoring*) Modify accept header to still allow retrieving urn in structure requests.
-- [dotstatsuite-data-explorer#155](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/155) **DevOps / Documentation** Implement, test and document the installation process of .Stat DE and its components in a persistent mode on a Windows server.
-The new documentation is available [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/install-source-code/monotenant-install-js-as-windows-services/).
 - [dotstatsuite-data-explorer#127](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/127) Dimension labels on COLUMN is not the same style as the labels on ROW.
 All dimension labels are now displayed in bold in the table views.

 Bug fixes: